16 Dec 2016

 An independent review of Creative New Zealand’s investment programmes recommended the concept of arts leadership be retained, but that expectations be more clearly described.
-In October we asked organisations in our investment programmes for their views on what effective arts sector leadership would mean.
+In October Creative New Zealand asked organisations in its investment programmes for their views on what effective arts sector leadership would mean.
 There was a generous and thoughtful response from the sector.

-Why is it important to clarify our expectations of leadership?
+Why is it important to clarify expectations of leadership?

 Organisations within Toi Totara Haemata (Tōtara) play critical roles in supporting New Zealand’s arts, which is acknowledged and appreciated by the Arts Council.
 This clarification is intended to increase their already significant impact for the benefit of the whole sector.